Hybrid VCSPs with crisp and conservative valued templates

-{\bf Organization.} In Sec.~\ref{sec:prelim} we give all preliminary definitions and state theorems that we need.
+\ifTR {\bf Organization.} In Sec.~\ref{sec:prelim} we give all preliminary definitions and state theorems that we need.
 In Sec.
-3 we describe an important construction of {\em a ``lifted language''}, taken from \cite{kolmogorov15:mrt}.
-In subsection 4.1 we introduce a notion of widely tractable constraint language and in subsection 4.2 we prove necessary and sufficient conditions for wide tractability for a class of strongly BJK languages.
-A formulation and a proof of those conditions are based on the key construction of a template $\bGamma'$ that we build from an initial fixed template $\bGamma$.
+3 we describe an important construction called {\em a ``lifted language''}, taken from \cite{kolmogorov15:mrt}.
+In subsection 4.1 we introduce the notion of widely tractable constraint language and in subsection 4.2 we prove necessary and sufficient conditions for wide tractability.
+A formulation and a proof of those conditions are based on the construction of a template $\bGamma'$ that we build from an initial fixed template $\bGamma$.
 We discuss properties of $\bGamma'$ in subsection 4.3.
-An analogous theory for conservative constraint languages, based on the corresponding construction of $\bGamma'_c$, is built in subsection 4.4.
-In Sec.
-5 we generalize the construction of $\bGamma'$, and introduce $\bGamma^{\mathfrak{B}}$ parameterized by some set of finite algebras $\mathfrak{B}$.
-We then prove the main result of the paper, that is a reduction from $\textsc{CSP}(\bGamma)$ to $\textsc{CSP}(\bGamma^\mathfrak{B})$.
-In subsection 5.1 we show that a set of polymorphisms of the new template $\bGamma^\mathfrak{B}$ contains a certain fragment from $\pol(\bGamma)$, so called outside polymorphisms.
-Subsection 5.2 is dedicated to polymorphisms of $\bGamma^\mathfrak{B}$ that does not have analogs in $\pol(\bGamma)$.
+An analogous theory for conservative constraint languages, based on the corresponding construction of $\bGamma'_c$, is built in subsection 4.4. \fi